 Economists call this phenomenon as job polarization, which they have observed as early as the Sixties when machines started replacing human workers in manufacturing and agriculture.
 More than 50 years have passed and the labor market continues to be affected by technological developments.
 Pundits saw that non-routine jobs continue to rise in number and demand all through the recession in the Nineties.

 So, if you’re thinking of outsourcing, consider assigning these six kinds of non-routine work to highly educated and experienced professionals employed by offshore companies.
 Basically, what you’re considering is staff leasing, which allows you to manage your offshore staff directly from your domestic office.

-(1) Graphic design work that you may needed done either in bulk or in small batches and with a fast turnover.
-Logo design work as well as asset creation and dexterous editing jobs are good examples.
+(1) Graphic design work that you may need to be done either in bulk or in small batches and with a fast turnover.
+Logo design work, as well as asset creation and dexterous editing jobs, are good examples.
 Increasing demand in video and social media content makes graphic design outsourcing a less costly option for cash-strapped businesses.

 (2) Tasks related to web research and analytics can be also outsourced to professionals.
 Some companies choose to hire freelancers and independent consultants.
 Others choose to get the help of a forward-thinking outsourcing company with the technology and proven expertise in their niche.
 Either way, human expertise is vital to the job.
 Machines may be capable of mining gigabytes of data from various sources in less than a minute, but they’re not capable of analyzing data and extracting meaning from it all.

 (3) Medical and dental insurance verification and claims processing is a subset of customer support, but this line of work can’t be delegated to machines that do not understand the human psyche.
 Workers are trained to spot discrepancies in the information given by patients.
 It’s not just about the numbers.
 It’s the ability to intuitively match the records to actual information received from different sources either verbally or written.